 Kingdom Hearts 1 Manga

 I’ve only had one opportunity to read the KH1 manga in the past, and none to read the novelization.
 I feel I should cover the former since I have technically read it.
 Unfortunately, I’m not going to have much to say about it.
 The reason I even have this section is because I have a lot to say about every other Kingdom Hearts manga, but… not this one.
 The later ones add to the original, or change it to make it work in a comic in interesting ways, or in ways that suck!
 But not this one.
 And so I don’t have much to say.
-I imagine there are a lot of readers that will disagree on this point, but that’s what the comments are for.
+I imagine there are a lot of readers that will disagree on this point, but oh well.

 The Kingdom Hearts 1 manga adaptation was produced in 4 volumes from October 2005 to July 2006 by Enterbrain.
 It was later restructured into 3 volumes under the “Final Mix” rebranding, with a few extra scenes.
 The manga was initially localized by Tokyopop in 2005, and Final Mix was brought back in 2013 by Yen Press, who sell it to this day.